TikTok LIVE API for Python: Real-Time Livestream Events (Unofficial)

 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a modified AGPL license - see the LICENSE file for details.

 Contributors